jschementi/mix10/script.rst

 Numbered items: *Why* they should do the solution Lettered items: *How* do they adopt the solution

-1. Focusing on what you care about helps you get stuff done (why)
+1. Making your entire web-development experience simpler (why)

    - Web-apps can be built from scratch using Ruby or Python; both server and client components